greenerservices/greenerservices.github.io/app/principles/actions/9e-build-on-devops-best-practices.md

 Check logging and retention policies are appropriate.
 Consider removing unused logs, and automate this process if possible.

 #### Environmental benefit:
-Doing only the necessary logging can ensure
+Reducing stored logs can save on resources.

 {% from "govuk/components/details/macro.njk" import govukDetails %}

 {{ govukDetails({
   summaryText: "Read more",
-  text: "Some placeholder text"
+  text: "Coming soon!"
 }) }}
 * * *